Moedrian/contens_for_blogs/ServerConfig/install_lamp_to_centos.md

 ### 1.2.Install Remi's RPM repository

-> Remi is a repository providing the latest versions of the PHP stack, full featured, and some other software, to the Fedora and Enterprise Linux (RHEL, CentOS, Oracle, Scientific Linux, ...) users.
+> Remi is a repository providing the latest versions of the PHP stack,
+>full featured, and some other software, to the Fedora and Enterprise
+>Linux (RHEL, CentOS, Oracle, Scientific Linux, ...) users.

 ```cmd
 $ sudo yum install http://rpms.remirepo.net/enterprise/remi-release-7.rpm
 ```

-### 1.4 Check repolist
+### 1.4 Check repo list

 ```cmd
 $ sudo yum repolist